sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 # COPY ./my-config /app/my-config
 ```

-When `.gemini/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX`
+When `.citrux/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX`
-environment variable when running Gemini CLI to automatically build the custom
+environment variable when running Citrux CLI to automatically build the custom
 sandbox image:

 ```bash